 - Contact form (so you can collect email addresses)

 Make sure your contact information is located prominently on your website.
 The most common placement is in the top-right corner of the homepage.
-The Website Highlights feature in Womply Insights will let you know if your contact information is easily accessible and, if not, tell you how to fix it.
+The Website Highlights feature in Womply’s dashboard will let you know if your contact information is easily accessible and, if not, tell you how to fix it.

 Does it encourage them to post online reviews about my business?

 Online reviews are the new word of mouth, and every business has to effectively manage them to attract more customers.
 Your business can increase revenue just by getting more reviews because it helps customers find your business and take a chance on your products and services.

 Be sure to include links to your social media and online reputation pages prominently on your website.
 As for placement, 72% of websites include social media icons in the footer.
 Website Highlights will show you if you have the appropriate links and offer tips if you don’t.
-In addition, you can use Womply’s Get Reviews tool to proactively encourage happy customers to post positive feedback about your business on popular sites.
+In addition, you can use Womply’s software to proactively encourage happy customers to post positive feedback about your business on popular sites.

-If you don’t have Womply Insights, request a demo today so you can assess your website’s business utility, get more positive reviews, and more.
+If you don’t have Womply, request a demo today so you can assess your website’s business utility, get more positive reviews, and more.
 Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!
 Check back later for Part 3 (SEO) in our series about business website performance.